soyokuyo/gdsynthesizer/README.md

 ## How to build

-GDSYNTHESIZER is builded with min-GW64 and scons.
+GDSYNTHESIZER is built with MinGW64 and scons.

 GDSYNTHESIZER depends on godot-cpp.
 So prepare the necessary files using the git command as below.